 - Stopping drinking at a pre-determined time.

 - Making an exit plan before going out.
-How will you get home?
+Make sure you know how you will get home before you leave.

 - Asking friends for help sticking to your drinking “rules”.